eschizoid/rotating-datasource/README.md

 - Does it automatically retry?
 Yes. getConnection() is wrapped with transient/auth retry using the configured policy (default builder policy: Retry.Policy.exponential(10, 1000L)).
 - Proactive refresh?
 Optional.
 Set refreshIntervalSeconds > 0 to poll the secret version and refresh in the background.
 - Any pool requirement?
-No. Your DataSourceFactory can create HikariCP, Tomcat JDBC, DBCP2, etc.
+No. Your DataSourceFactoryProvider can create C3P0, HikariCP, Tomcat JDBC, DBCP2, etc.
 - ORMs?
 Just point them at the RotatingDataSource.
 Retry.authRetry is only for rare long-running units of work that straddle a rotation and surface an auth-related SQLException.